-Theatre credits in Singapore include La Cage Aux Follies, The Cat in the Hat, Edges, Howie the Rookie, Next To Normal, A French Kiss, The Last Five Years, A Singaporean in Paris, 2 Houses, Great World Cabaret.
-Most recently starring in the Pangdemonium production of Lucy Prebble’s The Effect.
+Theatre credits in Singapore include La Cage Aux Follies, The Cat in the Hat, Edges, Howie the Rookie, Next To Normal, A French Kiss, The Last Five Years, A Singaporean in Paris, 2 Houses, Great World Cabaret and Lucy Prebble’s play The Effect.

 Du Toit Bredenkamp, Hilary Cole, Stefanie Jones, Genevieve Kingsford and Matthew Predny.